Micah Parsons: Dallas Cowboys

 On April 24, 2024, the Cowboys picked up the fifth-year option on Parsons' contract.
 In the 2024 season, Parsons had 12 sacks, 43 tackles, one pass defended, and two forced fumbles.
 He is one of two players in NFL history to record at least 12 sacks in each of their first four seasons, joining Reggie White.
+He was ranked 36th by his fellow players on the NFL Top 100 Players of 2025.

+In 2025, his attempts to sign a new contract with the Cowboys became contentious and the relationship deteriorated while owner Jerry Jones negotiated directly with Parsons.
+Reports in the media indicated that Jones believed he had struck a handshake agreement, only for Parsons' agent (David Mulugheta) — who did not participate in the discussions — to reject the deal.
+Parsons reported to training camp without participating in practices, citing a back issue.

 On August 1, 2025, Parsons requested the Cowboys trade him and released a statement explaining his reasoning through his personal Twitter account, "Yes I wanted to be here.
 I did everything I could to show that I wanted to be a Cowboy and wear the star on my helmet.
 I wanted to play in front of the best fans in sports and make this America's team once again.
 The team my pops and I grew up cheering for way up in Harrisburg, PA.
 Unfortunately I no longer want to be here.
 I no longer want to be held to close door negotiations without my agent present.
 I no longer want shots taken at me for getting injured while laying it on the line for the organization, our fans and my teammates.
 I no longer want narratives created and spread to the media about me."
+Jones responded by telling Cowboys fans "don't lose any sleep," implying there was no interest in trading Parsons, and started to regularly discuss the circumstances in the media.
+On August 22, 2025, the situation came to an inflection point, when Parsons was caught on television napping on a trainer's table on the sideline, during the third quarter of the preseason game against the Atlanta Falcons.
+On August 28, 2025, the Cowboys decided to go ahead with the trade request, which was widely criticized by analysts and fans, questioning trading a "generational talent" to a major NFC opponent and receiving what was seen as a low return.
+Besides acquiring Kenny Clark, the Cowboys eventually turned the picks they received from the Green Bay Packers into: Quinnen Williams (plus additional compensation), Malachi Lawrence, Devin Moore and LT Overton.